VH-BNJ. Lockheed 414-08 Hudson IVA. c/n 6041.

-Aircraft underwent conversion to civil requirement by Curtis-Madsen Aircrafts Pty Ltd - April 1949
+The aircraft underwent conversion to civil requirements by Curtis-Madsen Aircrafts Pty Ltd - April 1949

-East West sought approval to ferry aircraft Bankstown - Tamworth - July 22, 1949
+East-West sought approval to ferry the aircraft Sydney (Bankstown) - Tamworth - July 22, 1949

 Reregistered as VH-EWA - March 21, 1951

-Damaged at Sydney Airport during night engine run in front of TAA hangar - April 1, 1953
+It was damaged at Sydney (Kingsford Smith) during a night engine run in front of the TAA hangar - April 01, 1953

-Undercarriage removed and major structural damage sustained when it ran into a ditch
+The undercarriage was removed and major structural damage was sustained when it ran into a ditch

-Sold to Adastra Airways in damaged condition - June 1953
+Sold to Adastra Airways in the damaged condition - June 1953

 During the rebuild by Adastra Wright Cyclone engines were fitted to provide better altitude performance

-This converted the aircraft to a Hudson Mk III
+The converted the aircraft was now classed as a Hudson Mk III